histaminex11/samples/mutual-fund-analyzer/QUICKSTART.md

 This will:
 - Fetch all mutual funds from MF API
-- Automatically categorize funds (smallcap, midcap, largecap, index_funds, elss, hybrid, debt, sectoral)
+- Automatically categorize funds (smallcap, midcap, largecap, index_funds, elss, hybrid, sectoral)
+- Note: Debt funds excluded by default (can be enabled in config.yaml)
 - Calculate performance metrics (1Y, 3Y, 5Y, 10Y returns)
 - Save raw data to `data/raw/` directory
 - Create CSV files for each category